supermarsx/smsgate/spec.md

 ## 10. Storage and Persistence
 - **Server**: in-memory or JSON file persistence (configurable).
 JSON uses `smsgate/data/messages.json` by default.
 - **Browser**: token stored in local/session storage.
-- **Android**: encrypted prefs store config and credentials; messages are not persisted locally.
+- **Android**: encrypted prefs store config and credentials; pending SMS are persisted to a local JSON outbox for resend.

 ## 11. Error Handling and Edge Cases
 - Invalid token on WebSocket connection leads to an auth error and disconnect.